 What won't help

 - Another dog.
-Getting your dog a companion usually doesn't help an anxious dog because his anxiety is the result of his separation from you, not just the result of being alone.
+Getting your dog a companion usually doesn't help an anxious dog because their anxiety is the result of their separation from you, not just the result of being alone.

 - Crating.
-Your dog will still engage in anxiety responses inside a crate, and he may urinate, defecate, howl, or even injure himself in an attempt to escape.
+Your dog will still engage in anxiety responses inside a crate, and they may urinate, defecate, howl or even injure themself in an attempt to escape.
 Instead, create other kinds of "safe places" as described above.

 - Radio/TV noise.
 Leaving the radio or television on won't help (unless the radio or TV is used as a safety cue).

 - Obedience training.
-While formal training is always a good idea, separation anxiety isn't the result of disobedience or lack of training; therefore, it won't help this particular issue.
+While formal training is always a good idea, separation anxiety isn't the result of disobedience or lack of training.

 If you need more assistance resolving your dog's issues, consult a professional animal behavior specialist.